Getty Images

 How to choose the right CRM software for your organization

 Choosing the right CRM software can be daunting for organizations.
-Follow these five steps and best practices to ensure the search, adoption and deployment processes go smoothly.
+These seven steps and best practices ensure the search, adoption and deployment processes go smoothly.

 CRM products were once complex, monolithic systems and have evolved to accommodate changing work habits and IT strategies.
-CRM technology trends illustrate the importance of CRM strategies and careful evaluation of the software.
-However, the divided market between software and cloud services complicates how organizations choose the right CRM software.
+However, the divided market between software and cloud services complicates how organizations choose CRM software.
 Sprawling feature sets and vertical bundles tailored to specific industries also increase these challenges.

 1. Identify needs and priorities